 Tips to Make Your Green Screen Settings Better

-There are a few things you can do to make your green screen settings better in OBS studio.
+You can do a few things to make your green screen settings better in OBS studio.
 Try out the following techniques to make sure you are broadcasting a quality stream:

 Should You Replace Your Green Screen Background in OBS?

 Depending on the look you’re going for, you can either remove your background or replace it with something more visually interesting.
 There are many great webcam background ideas for Twitch.
 Here are just a few: